 Description: Bodily-kinesthetic students are highly aware of the world through touch and movement.
 There is a special harmony between their bodies and their minds.
 They can control their bodies with grace, expertise, and athleticism.

 Naturalistic Intelligence (Nature Smart)

 Description: This intelligence refers to a person’s natural interest in the environment.
 These people enjoy being in nature and want to protect it from pollution.
-Students with strong naturalistic intelligence easily recognize and categorize plants, animals, and rocks.
+Students with strong naturalistic intelligence easily recognise and categorise plants, animals, and rocks.

 Intrapersonal Intelligence (Self Smart)